megha-2002/megha-2002/README.md

 ### Hi there, I am Megha 👋

-- 🔭 I’m currently pusuing my ug on CS-AIE
+- 🔭 CS-AIE
 - 🌱 I’m interested at researches on robotics.
-Also look up to do projects in AI/ML and full-stack dev
+Also look up to do projects in AI/ML
-- 📫 How to reach me: meghacdlm2002@gmail.com , [Megha2309](https://t.me/Megha2309)
+- 📫 How to reach me: meghacdlm2002@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Imagination is my hobby.
 Achieving is my passion.